10 Reasons Lincoln Was Secretly A Terrible President

 Just to be clear, Vallandigham wasn’t a spy.
 He wasn’t aiding the Confederacy.
 He was just a guy who had a misguided admiration for the South and felt uneasy about winning a war by crushing civil liberties.
 Deporting him for expressing these views was about as far from democracy as you can possibly get.
 Then again, Lincoln did a lot of things that don’t exactly sit well with our idea of a democratic leader.

 8 Suspending Habeas Corpus

 If you’ve ever so much as been in the same room as a lawyer, you’ll know that habeas corpus is an important legal principle.
-In essence, it means any state that orders your arrest has to then justify your continued imprisonment before a judge.
+In essence, it means that any state that orders your arrest must then justify your continued imprisonment before a judge.
 Getting rid of it means anyone can be summarily rounded up, imprisoned, and left to rot.
 Lincoln ditched it within two months of taking office.

 To be fair, the 16th president had his reasons.
 There was immediate danger in April 1861 of Maryland seceding to join the Confederacy, and Washington risked being overrun by Southern troops.
 The trouble is, when you’ve crossed a line once, crossing it again becomes a lot easier.
 Once he was done imprisoning Maryland’s legislature, Lincoln turned his sights to the rest of the country—and the results weren’t pretty.